ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 )[BRCA1_txnames]
 ```

-The function returns a `GRangesList` object, a list of `GRanges` that each `GRanges` object corresponds to a transcript.
+The function returns a `GRangesList` object, a list of `GRanges` that each `GRanges` object corresponds to a transcript respectively.

 ```rout
 > BRCA1_cds_by_tx